Skip to main content

 The TEACH Grant Agreement to Serve (ATS) obligates you to perform a total of at least four academic years of full-time teaching as a highly-qualified teacher in a designated low-income school, and you must teach in a designated high-need field.

-Designated low-income schools include any elementary or secondary school that is listed in the federal Department of Education’s Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits at their Teacher Cancellation Low Income Directory webpage.
+Designated low-income schools include any elementary or secondary school that is listed in the Federal Department of Education’s Annual Directory of Designated Low-Income Schools for Teacher Cancelation Benefits at their Teacher Cancelation Low Income Directory website.

 Math, Science, and Special Education have been designated as high-need fields in the legislation that created the TEACH Grant program.